 Can I put my pee-proof pants in the dryer?

 Yes!
 Unlike most other brands of absorbent underwear, you can dry our underwear in the tumble dryer.
-Because they contain our patented leakproof textile instead of the layer of polyurethane plastic used by most other brands, if you don't have the time or inclination to hang them on the washing line you can safely pop them in the tumble dryer instead – without affecting their leakproof performance.
+If you don't have the time or inclination to hang them on the washing line you can safely pop them in the tumble dryer instead – without affecting their leakproof performance.

 Why can’t other brands be tumble dried?